The aim of this course is to help you master web development in the most efficient way.

-The structure of this course was inspired by the Jiu Jitsu ranking system.
-The whole course has been divided into 7 levels:
+The content design of this course is inspired by the Jiu Jitsu ranking system.

 Computer is invented to process data.